-Our highly skilled surgeons use advanced surgical strategies and techniques – including hybrid procedures – to achieve optimal outcomes and to make the surgery as safe as possible.
-Areas of special concentration include:
+Our highly skilled pediatric cardiothoracic surgeons use advanced surgical strategies and techniques – including hybrid procedures – to achieve optimal outcomes and to make the surgery as safe as possible.

-- The surgical treatment of complex newborn heart defects, such as hypoplastic left heart syndrome.
+- Surgical treatment of complex newborn heart defects, such as hypoplastic left heart syndrome

-- Minimally invasive and cosmetic approaches to open heart surgery, where appropriate.
+- Minimally invasive and cosmetic approaches to open heart surgery, when appropriate

-We also have a state-of-the-art Acute Cardiac Unit, which brings a new level of care for cardiac and cardiovascular surgery patients requiring specialized services.
+In addition to our pediatric cardiothoracic surgeons, we also have a state-of-the-art Cardiothoracic ICU (CTICU), which brings a new level of care for cardiac and cardiovascular surgery patients requiring specialized services.

-Along with providing expert surgical care, we participte in evidence-based research through Rady Children’s Heart Institute.
+Along with providing expert surgical care, we participate in evidence-based research through Rady Children’s Heart Institute.
 Through this research, we seek to advance the field of pediatric cardiovascular surgery.